The winter road trip doesn’t get near as much love as it deserves.

 Supporting Roles go to Silk and Goose Down

-I will sing the praises of Merino wool all day long, but our household also swears by silk base layers when we need less bulk, and a packable down puffy coat for a warm layer that packs down smaller than a water bottle.
+I will sing the praises of Merino wool all day long, but our household also swears by silk base layers when we need less bulk and a down puffy coat for a warm layer that packs down smaller than a water bottle.

 And finally, you can’t beat the insulating qualities and packability of a good down jacket.

-While silk and down both have some limitations, we love them for most winter adventures!
+While silk and down have some limitations, we love them for most winter adventures!

 I hesitate to post packing lists because we are all so different.

 What you do on your winter vacation will be different than what I do.
-So, here’s my disclaimer: I am not a huge fan of new clothes or fashion trends, but I do love clothes that look and feel good.
+So, here’s my disclaimer: I am not a huge fan of shopping or fashion trends, but I love clothes that look and feel good.

 We always plan our trips around outdoor adventures, but we also enjoy museums, shopping, and going out to dinner.

 - Two pairs of pants: Eric and I both pack a pair of jeans and a pair of hiking pants.
-I love these Halle II Pants by Prana because they are rugged enough for hiking but look decent enough for going out to dinner.
-They’re also quite waterproof (unless it’s really pouring(.
+I love these Activator Trail Pants from REI because they are rugged enough for hiking but look decent enough for going out to dinner.
+They’re also waterproof (unless it’s pouring).
 Eric loves these stretchy twill jeans from Patagonia.

 - One pair of leggings/long johns: For women, they’re called leggings.
 For men, they’re the very unflattering long underwear.
-My new favorites are these incredibly soft leggings from Woolly Clothing Co..
+My new favorites are these incredibly soft leggings from Ibex.
 I have a whole drawer full of leggings, and these are the only ones I wear in the winter.
 Eric has lightweight 100% silk long underwear from Terramar that he loves.

-- Two or three long-sleeve shirts: I’m all about these 100% Merino wool shirts from Woolly.
+- Two or three long-sleeve shirts: I’m all about these 100% Merino wool shirts from Ibex.

 - One t-shirt: A wool T-shirt is useful for lounging in front of a fireplace or as a base layer.
-I love the Ultralight Sunday Shirt from Woolly.
+I love the Appalachia T-Shirt from Minus33.
 They have wool T-shirts for men too!

 - A packable down puffy jacket and vest: The down puffy is a critical piece of gear for three seasons.
 It’s lightweight, packs down to the size of a water bottle, and is warm enough for most winter conditions.
-The down sweater from Patagonia comes in sizes for both men and women, plus we love the color variety!
+The Pinion down sweater from Stio comes in sizes for both men and women, plus we love the color variety!
 When the weather is mild, I wear a down vest with a wool sweater.
-While Patagonia gear is more expensive up front, their stuff lasts forever and they have a great warranty/return policy.
+While Stio gear is more expensive up front, their stuff lasts forever, and they have a great warranty/return policy.

 - Flannel PJ bottoms: There’s nothing like slipping into a pair of Vermont Flannel PJs after a day out in the cold.